 Everything on this house is really cute.
 Unless you're really grumpy or annoyed by cuteness, you really can't help but smile looking at this home.
 There's a good amount to do on the inside of the house, and here's an overview of what you'll find:

-Shapes -- the shapes along the roof line may not look like much, but they have lots of possibility.
+The shapes along the roof line may not look like much, but they have lots of possibility.
 My little girl loved gnawing on them.
 I really don't know why since they're pretty smooth; no interesting textures.
-Maybe that was the appeal, who knows.
-In any case, the square, circle, triangle and star and their holders make a built-in shape sorter.
+Maybe that was the appeal; who knows.
+In any case, the square, circle, triangle, and star and their holders make a built-in shape sorter.

 Here's what you and your child will find on the outside of the home